Bathurst station (Toronto): Tributes to Honest Ed's

-The TTC later installed a permanent tribute to Honest Ed's on the concourse level in a passage leading to the streetcar/bus platforms.
-This tribute consists of five vertical panels and a mural.
-The panels show photos, store signs and other memorabilia associated with the former department store.
-The mural, on the wall opposite to the panels, is a realistic, life-size image of the vault door that was on the north side of Honest Ed's.
-The trompe-l'œil image makes the door's hardware look 3-dimensional.
-There are two smaller images of the vault door on one of the five panels.
+The TTC later installed a permanent tribute to Honest Ed's on the station's concourse level.
+This tribute comprises five vertical panels and a trompe-l'œil mural on opposite walls.
+The panels showcase photographs, storefront signs, and other memorabilia related to the store.
+The mural depicts the vault door that adorned the north façade of Honest Ed's.
+Two smaller images of the vault door are featured on one of the five panels.